TruePCR/TruePCR/README.md

 And see it in your browser at <http://127.0.0.1:8888/>.

-If you just want to view the contents, you can see it on [nbviewer][notebook-nbviewer] without installing anything.
+If you just want to view the contents, you can see it [here][notebook-nbviewer] without installing anything.

-[notebook-nbviewer]: https://nbviewer.jupyter.org/github/TruePCR/TruePCR/blob/master/notebook/TruePCR.ipynb "TruePCR workflow notebook"
+[notebook-nbviewer]: https://github.com/TruePCR/TruePCR/blob/master/notebook/TruePCR.ipynb "TruePCR workflow notebook"

 Web app
 -------